joy-prime/joy-types/README.md

 for runtime validation instead of compile-time validation.
 Runtime validation includes both switchable runtime checks and automatic [generative testing](https://nofluffjuststuff.com/conference/raleigh/2013/08/session?id=29335).

-* With Java concepts out of the (direct) picture, Joy' reimagines some of them and reuses the names:
+With Java concepts out of the (direct) picture, Joy' reimagines some of them and reuses the names:

 * Joy' has its own notions of "type" and "class".
-Joy' classes are discretely identified categories of types.
+A Joy' type describes a constrained set of Joy' values, such as "a vector of integers".
+A Joy' class identifies a constrained set of Joy' types, such as "vectors".

+* From the Joy' programmer's perspective, classes and types are created, manipulated, and applied at runtime rather than at compile time.
+A Joy' compiler or analysis tool may perform static analysis for various reasons (such as to detect errors or to optimize code) but this is neither the main purpose of Joy' classes and types nor how programmers are encouraged to think about them.

+* Every Joy' value has a class, which can be cheaply obtained from the value.

+* Every Joy' class has a corresponding "bare class type".
+For example, the vector class has a corresponding bare vector type.
+All values having that class are members of that bare class type.

+* If the set of types identified by a class has additional members beyond the bare class type, then these additional "class types" are subtypes of the bare class type.
+For example, all vector types are subtypes of the bare vector type.

+* Joy' types are also Joy' values and can be freely manipulated at runtime.

+* Because types are values, types themselves have classes and types.
+Each Joy' class has an associated "metatype", which is the type of that class' types.

+* A class can have one or more "interfaces", which are "interface implementations" of "interface types".
+  An interface type specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
+Each of these methods takes an instance of the interface type as its first parameter and can be invoked directly by client code.
+An interface implementation is a map from method to function.

+  Each of those keywords identifies a function type whose first parameter is declared as the interface type.
+  An interface implementation is a map from each method keyword to a function of the appropriate type.

+An interface is a set of function types called "methods".
+Every interface has an associated "interface type", which is a supertype of all types that support the interface.
+Every method on an interface takes a member of the interface type as its first parameter.

+A Joy' class definition can specify any or all of the following:

+* *parent types*: supertypes of the bare class type.
+These are listed in priority order for the purpose of choosing the implementation of an interface if more than one is available.
+Additional parent types can be appended to a previously defined class.

+* *interfaces*: can be invoked on all values that are members of the bare class type

+* *interface implementations*

+  * A class can implement some or all

-    Classes are organized into a hierarchy, which is a subtype relationship.
-All types within a class are subtypes of the raw class, and some of them are subtypes of each other.
-Every Joy' value belongs to a single class, which is known at runtime.
+    All types within a class are subtypes of the raw class and some of them are subtypes of each other.
+    Every Joy' value belongs directly to a single class, which is known at runtime.
 It is always possible to determine at runtime whether a given Joy' value belongs to a given Joy type.
-Classes and types define the structure of their values but do not directly define operations on those values.

-  * Joy' specifies operations on values by allowing classes to be subtypes of "interfaces".
+  * Joy' classes are
-    This is also the basis for polymorphism in Joy'.
-    Similarly to Java, a Joy' interface defines a set of "methods" that each take the same target value as a first parameter.

     A child class automatically supports all interfaces supported by its ancestor classes (else it would not be a subtype of its ancestor classes).
 The child may inherent its ancestors' implementations or provide its own.
 Unrelated classes can support the same interfaces, in which case they must each provide their own implementations.
 A class can have multiple parents, and inherits interface implementations through all of them parents, so parent classes can act as mixins.
     A class' parents are listed in priority order for choosing an implementation when multiple ancestors provide implementations of the same interface.